playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 }
 ```

-It will find the element with the ID of `b`, then the children of that tag will be colored red.
+It finds the element with the ID of `b`, then the children of that tag are colored red.
 They're "children" because the DOM tree keeps that relationship info that's defined by the HTML.

 ![A chart showing the 'ul' tag highlighted in green with the children 'li' tags marked in red](./dom_tree_with_css.svg "Diagram showing the above code as a graph")